HenrivantSant/swift-docs/src/pages/next.md

 To make this available there's always need for extra help.
 Any contribution would be greatly helpful!

 ## What's next!
-- Out of the box GraphQL support (status: Alpha Release)
+- Support websockets (status: alpha release)
-- Support websockets (status: no expectation yet)
+- Runtime (status: alpha release)
 - Overriding framework classes by setting preferences to the container (status: no expectation yet)